music-encoding/guidelines/_guidelines-dev/11-scholarlyediting/02-edittrans/01-edittransabbrev.md

 {% include mei example="editTrans/editTrans-sample222.xml" valid="" %}

-The type attribute may be used to classify the abbreviation according to a convenient typology.
+The generic **@type** attribute may be used to classify the abbreviation according to a convenient typology.
 Sample values include:

 {:.gloss}
 **suspension**: the abbreviation provides the first letter(s) of the word or phrase, omitting the remainder;